bediger4000/cryptoquip-solver/README.md

 People like this sort of thing enough that [books full](https://www.amazon.com/cryptoquip/s?k=cryptoquip) of Cryptoquips exist.

-The Cecil (Maryland) Whig newspaper seems to have a good [online archive of recent cryptoquips](https://www.cecildaily.com/diversions/cryptoquip/).
+The Cecil (Maryland) Daily Whig newspaper seems to have a good [online archive of recent cryptoquips](https://www.cecildaily.com/diversions/cryptoquip/).
 I find this strange.

 There are several other solvers available that may suit your needs better.